osamarehman/nue-blog-app/test.md

 # Test Page

-This is a test page to check if components are working.
+This is a simple test page to verify that basic rendering is working.

-[test-component]
+## Testing Components

+Here's a button:

+[button href="/" primary]Go Home[/button]